 Projects that are new to KIPDA's planning documents (i.e. MTP and TIP) must first submit a Project Application which is found on KIPDA's Transportation Planning Portal.
 Every transportation project in the current MTP and TIP must have submitted a Project Application at some point in time.
 The Project Application provides KIPDA staff with all of the relevant details about a project including the scope, total cost and anticipated open to public (OTP) date.
 Additional questions asked in the Project Application help KIPDA staff determine a project's potential contribution to the regional performance targets as well as its ranking in the MTP.
 Be sure not to include any project phases in the TIP funding section of the application unless the funds have been secured/committed (e.g., sponsor is certain funds are committed by funding agency).

 Existing MTP and/or TIP projects do not need to submit a Project Application unless there has been a change to the scope, OTP date or some other important change such as a new State ID.
 Once a sponsor has submitted a Project Application, made changes to a Project Application, or verified that existing Project Application data is accurate, an MPO Dedicated Funding Application can be submitted.
 This application is also found in the Transportation Planning Portal.
 Sponsors must also upload documentation reflecting the agency's ability to provide the required local match and the project's cost estimate.
+Finally, sponsors must fill out the new complete streets portion of the MPO Dedicated Funding Application

-Staff will review the Project Application and MPO Dedicated Funding Application for completeness and will follow-up with sponsors if any additional information or clarifications are required.
+Staff will review the Project Application and MPO Dedicated Funding Application for completeness and will followup with sponsors if any additional information or clarifications are required.